EWI-Plus

 I made 3-D printed mounting plates for the octave rollers, the adjustable pinky keys, the main processor, the capacitive sensing boards, and the battery.
 These were all installed inside the EWI shell.

-The use of Qwiic connectors made linking the various boards really easy.
+The use of Qwiic connectors made linking the various boards really easy, but see note in Programming below.

 These photos are of the thumb roller assembly: